planetfederal/qgis-plugin-template/README.md

 	+ `install`.
 Installs the plugin into the `~/.qgis2/python/plugins` folder.
 It might copy the plugin folder itself, or create a symlink, depending on the OS.

-	+ `install-dev`.
+	+ `installdev`.
 Installs the plugin into the `~/.qgis-dev/python/plugins` folder.
 It might copy the plugin folder itself, or create a symlink, depending on the OS.

 	+ `install3`.
 Installs the plugin into the `~/.qgis3/python/plugins` folder.
 It might copy the plugin folder itself, or create a symlink, depending on the OS.